matsuobasho/decoder-from-scratch/README.md

 pre-trained tokenizers, an idea I stole from [Andrej Karpathy](https://github.com/karpathy/minbpe).

 ## Sequence structuring
-It took me some time to understand how to deal with stop words and end-of-sequence tokens.
 Since I'm training on just one piece of text, I decided to break up the text into sliding window sequences of 40 tokens.
 Since I discarded the last incomplete sequence, I didn't actually have any stop words.

-As for the EOS, when a company is training a new language model, they will of course have more than 1 document, and end-of-sequence tokens would be relevant.
-In my case, however, there is just 1 end of sequence, so ignoring it is fine.
+As for the EOS (end of sequence token) token, when someone trains a model in a commercial setting, they will of course have more than 1 document, and EOS tokens would be relevant.
+In my case, however, there is just 1 large sequence, so ignoring them is fine.

 The implication is that for inference, we do not expect the model to generate a token for when the sequence should end.